 - 1/4 cup (60 ml) honey, heated to make it easier to brush

-3 Place the chicken on a rack over a shallow roasting pan (we recommend a rack to help the heat circulation around the chicken).
+3 Roast chicken and baste with honey: Place the chicken on a rack over a shallow roasting pan (we recommend a rack to help the heat circulation around the chicken).
 Roast for 20 minutes at 400°F (205°C), then lower the heat to 350°F (175°C).
 Roast for another 45 minutes.

 While the chicken is roasting, heat the honey in a bowl in the microwave or in a small saucepan to make it easier to brush.

-4 Remove the chicken from the oven and tent with foil to rest for 15 minutes.
+4 Tent with foil and let rest: Remove the chicken from the oven and transfer to a cutting board.
+Tent with foil to rest for 15 minutes.